 - 3:30-4:30 p.m.
 Companydance Audition Information Session, Dittmann Center, Studio One

 - 5–7 p.m.
-Cocurricular Extravaganza and Picnic, Buntrock Commons, South Plaza (rain site: Buntrock Commons, Black and Gold Ballroom, 3rd level): An outdoor festival of campus opportunities for involvement, this Week One tradition has long been a favorite for new and returning students.
+Cocurricular Extravaganza and Picnic, Buntrock Commons, South Plaza (rain site: Buntrock Commons, Black and Gold Ballroom, 3rd level; picnic Stav Hall): An outdoor festival of campus opportunities for involvement, this Week One tradition has long been a favorite for new and returning students.
 Representatives from more than 200 student clubs and organizations are available to discuss how to get involved in club sports, volunteer opportunities, student government, and special interest clubs.

-- 9 a.m.– 4 p.m.
-Auditions for Fall Haugen Theater Production of Baltimore Waltz; Theater Building, Kelsey Theater
+- 9 a.m.– 3 p.m.
+Joint Auditions for Fall Haugen Production The Glass Menagerie & Fall Kelsey Production The Love of Three Oranges.
+Theater Building, Kelsey Theater

 - 10 a.m.–Noon Language Proficiency Tests (see Week One Details)